GrimLefourbe/Anesir/docs/races.md

 #### Anima Names

 An Anima’s name is made of two parts.
 Their first name is given by the clan’s matriarchs on their first transformation.
 This name is usually descriptive, composed of one or two words.
 These names are usually unisex.
 It can describe the Anima themself, or the hopes the clan has for their future.
 In rare circumstances, an Anima can change their name later in life if they feel their current name no longer suits the path they have taken.
 In case a cub is unable to transform, they are given a simple first name without any meaning when they start talking.
 These names are inspired by those of any other race, with a preference for short names, flowing sonorities and numerous vowels.
+\page
 Since Anima names are usually not gendered, it is possible for a male to end up with a feminine name and vice-versa.

 The clan name is the second part of an Anima’s name.
 It usually reflects a physical characteristic shared by all members of the clan, but as clans mix and merge, this is not always true.
 It can also be after the clan’s settlement location or a noteworthy item they possess.